 Ryan Watson, PhD

-Assistant Professor, Human Development and Family Studies (Affiliate)
+Assistant Professor, Human Development and Family Sciences (Affiliate)

 Dr. Ryan J. Watson is an Assistant Professor in the department of Human Development and Family Studies at the University of Connecticut.
 He explores protective factors for vulnerable adolescents, with a focus on interpersonal relationships.
 Dr. Watson situates himself as a mixed-methods interdisciplinary family scientist and draws from life course and developmental frameworks.
 At InCHIP, Dr. Watson aims to further advance the scholarship of health and well-being, interpersonal relationships, and sexual minority youth through mixed-method approaches.
 Dr. Watson has used both population-based and non-probability datasets from the US, Norway, and Canada to examine how social support (friends, teachers, and parents) may attenuate the impact of risk factors such as victimization, homophobia, and stigma on well-being.
 He continues to research how social support provides a foundation for achievement and healthy outcomes for vulnerable youth.
 In addition, Dr. Watson has led a qualitative study that explores the motivations and outcomes for hooking up among sexual minority populations.
 His work explores the ways in which the use of different platforms to initiate and engage in hook ups differs by sexual orientation subgroups.